mhayden7/poc-fis-lambda-layer/README.md

 # poc-fis-lambda-layer
 Test the AWS-provided FIS layer for lambda with several different lambda runtimes.
+See how to build and deploy FIS lambda layers and templates using Terraform.

 # Requirements
 - python 3